 Fig. 4 Service land types of user nodes in the example WDS network

-According to Chinese standard for urban planning on earthquake resistance and hazardous prevention (GB50413 2007), the least water supply requirements during post-earthquake response are given in Table 2.
-Water requirements in Table 2 indicate the water demands of user nodes change with time-varying.
-Japanese seismic design guideline for water systems (JWWA, 2009) also provides the design objectives of per capita water supply amount and supply patterns for different post-earthquake periods.
+According to the Chinese standard for urban planning on earthquake resistance and hazardous prevention (GB50413 2007), the minimum water supply requirements during the post-earthquake response are given in Table 2, showing how they change with time.
+The Japanese seismic design guideline for water systems (JWWA, 2009) also provides design objectives of per capita water supply quantities and supply patterns for different post-earthquake periods.